-This Russian River Valley resort is famed for its Michelin-starred restaurant, Farmhouse, which attracts an international following of farm-to-table foodies.
-Inside a restored 1873 weatherboard farmhouse, executive chef Steve Litke creates dishes made from picked-at-their-peak produce from Sonoma’s agricultural bounty.
+This Russian River Valley resort is famed for its restaurant, Farmhouse, which attracts an international following of farm-to-table foodies.
+Inside a restored 1873 weatherboard farmhouse, chef Jeremy Cabrera creates dishes made from picked-at-their-peak produce from Sonoma’s agricultural bounty.

 But the Farmhouse Inn offers much more than fine dining: This resort checks all the boxes for a luxury getaway.
 Twenty-five elegant rooms, including eight cottages with dry saunas, are gussied up in woodsy-chic style with white linen furniture, freshly cut flowers, private patios, and two-way gas fireplaces that warm indoor and outdoor spaces.
 The concierge-to-guest ratio is one to five, so your every whim will be catered to.
 (Ask your personal sommelier to stock your in-room fridge to suit your palate.)
 The inn’s Sonoma connections are strong—Farmhouse is owned by fifth-generation members of the Bartolomei winemaking family—so you’ll be welcomed like a VIP at 23 partner wineries.
 Need a driver for a wine-tasting excursion?
 Send a text and a driver will pick you up in a Tesla.